flafkus/ubiks-cube-timer/README.md

-# note: skyhanni added a similar feature, no point updating
+## note: skyhanni added a similar feature, no point updating the mod

 # Ubik's Cube Timer
 A simple timer for the Ubik's Cube in Hypixel Skyblock, great for grinding Motes in the Rift.